Skip to main content

 Define Reachability

-Navigate to Settings and Network Reachability.
-Specify that Edge-Network is permitted to reach (send traffic to) App-Network:
+• Select the newly-created Network Reachability setting and edit to specify that Edge-Network is permitted to reach (send traffic to) App-Network:

 Define reachability settings so that Edge-Network can send traffic to App-Network Define reachability settings so that Edge-Network can send traffic to App-Network